-Initial dose: IV infusion of 1 to 2 mg/hour (2 to 4 mL/hour)
+Initial dose: 1 to 2 mg/hour IV infusion

 Dose titration: Dose may be doubled at short (90 second) intervals initially.
-As blood pressure approaches goal, increase in doses should be less than doubling and intervals between dose adjustments should increase to every 5 to 10 minutes.
+As blood pressure approaches goal, dose increases should be less than doubling and intervals between dose adjustments should increase to every 5 to 10 minutes.
 An increase of approximately 1 to 2 mg/hour generally produces an additional 2 to 4 mmHg decrease in systolic pressure.

-Maintenance dose: The desired therapeutic response for most patients occurs at doses of 4 to 6 mg/hour (8 to 12 mL/hour).
-Patients with severe hypertension may require doses up to 32 mg/hour (64 mL/hour).
+Maintenance dose: The desired therapeutic response for most patients occurs at doses of 4 to 6 mg/hour.
+Patients with severe hypertension may require doses up to 32 mg/hour.

-Patients transitioned to an oral antihypertensive agent: Clevidipine should be discontinued or titrated downward while appropriate oral treatment is established.
+Transition to an oral antihypertensive agent: Discontinue this drug or titrate downward while appropriate oral treatment is established.